 Simon joined NGA HR in November 2016.
 NGA Human Resources is a global company operating in 35 countries headquartered in the UK.
 NGA helps organizations worldwide pioneer digital HR, master payroll, ensure compliance, unlock workforce data, and deliver best-in-class HR operations.

 Prior to this Simon has 30 years international experience at IBM leading a variety of billion dollar businesses.
 This included establishing a number of start-ups as well as transforming mature businesses to capture changing client and market requirements.
-Always at the centre of this was enabling clients to take advantage of new technology for competitive advantage.
+Always at the center of this was enabling clients to take advantage of new technology for competitive advantage.

 Before joining IBM in 1987, Simon earned a Bachelor of Arts (Hons) degree in Accounting & Finance from Nottingham Trent University.
 He also holds a Diploma in Management from Reading University.

 Richardson is multi-lingual, speaking Dutch, French and German, a product of her ex-pat upbringing, which she credits her understanding and awareness of culture and international working practices to.
-Her love of language led her into the contact centre industry, where she rose to the ranks of senior leadership at both Aspect Software and Verint Systems, defining workforce management solutions for EMEA customers both inside the contact centre, as well as the wider back office environment.
+Her love of language led her into the contact center industry, where she rose to the ranks of senior leadership at both Aspect Software and Verint Systems, defining workforce management solutions for EMEA customers both inside the contact center, as well as the wider back office environment.

 Her passion for language and politics has driven her educational focus; she holds a Master’s degree in International Studies from University of Warwick and a Bachelor’s degree from University of Surrey.
-One of her favourite modules was War Studies as it looked not only at the history of the time, but also the strategies taken in both winning battles and the larger war.
+One of her favorite modules was War Studies as it looked not only at the history of the time, but also the strategies taken in both winning battles and the larger war.
 The consequences of decision making are fascinating and have helped her define her style of management and leadership in her own career.